ThinkBigAnalytics/AoaDemoModels/model_definitions/b1e18b12-5ccd-4c94-b96b-c2cebf230150/README.md

 copy_to_sql(df=df.iloc[n:], table_name="DEMAND_FORECAST_TEST", index=False, if_exists="replace")
 ```

-All of the above datasets are available in Teradata Vantage and already configured in the demo environment.
+The above datasets are available in Teradata Vantage and already configured in the demo environment.
 For reference, the values which are required

 Training
 ```json